 Can a tenant sublet without permission in West Virginia?

 Technically, a tenant can sublet without permission in West Virginia.
 However, it’s a bad idea.

 - If the original lease forbids subletting, it can’t be done.

 - If the original lease doesn’t mention subletting, it’s still a good idea to get written permission from your landlord.

 How can I get out of a West Virginia sublease agreement early?

 Here’s how to get out of a West Virginia sublease agreement early:

-- If you’re the subtenant, you can terminate the sublease agreement early by coming to an agreement with the original tenant, or by having a valid legal reason (such as property mismanagement) to do so.
+- If you’re the subtenant, you can terminate the sublease agreement early by agreeing with the original tenant or by having a valid legal reason (such as property mismanagement).